-- 1. The opinion of the Venice Commission has been sought on two draft laws relating to the public prosecution service of the former Yugoslav Republic of Macedonia.
-The laws have been drafted by an expert commission in Macedonia composed of public prosecutors, representatives from the Ministry of Justice, professors from universities and representatives from international organisations.
-The Macedonian Ministry of Justice have sought an opinion from the Venice Commission in cooperation with the Department of Crime Problems of the Directorate General of Legal Affairs of the Council of Europe. - 2.
+- 4. The laws have been drafted by an expert commission in Macedonia composed of public prosecutors, representatives from the Ministry of Justice, professors from universities and representatives from international organisations. - 5.
 The two laws are interlinked.
 The Law on the Public Prosecutors Office (LPPO) establishes the functions, structures, organisation and competencies of the public prosecution service and makes provisions concerning the appointment and election of prosecutors, the rights and obligations of prosecutors, the cessation of function and dismissal of prosecutors, the disciplining of prosecutors, as well as provisions concerning other functionaries of the prosecutors office and its budget.
 The Law on the Council of Public Prosecutors (LCPP) establishes a body of that name which has functions in relation to the appointment, cessation of function, dismissal and disciplining of prosecutors, and that law provides for the composition, procedures of work and method of election of the Council (CPP).
-In view of the central role of the CPP in relation to matters which are dealt with in the Law on the Public Prosecutors Office it is proposed in these comments to discuss the two laws together. - 3.
-It is important to emphasize that these comments are based only on a reading of the text.
-A full evaluation of the proposals would require a knowledge of the actual situation on the ground in Macedonia which the writer cannot claim to have.
+In view of the central role of the CPP in relation to matters which are dealt with in the Law on the Public Prosecutors Office it is proposed in this opinion to discuss the two laws together. - 6.
+It is important to emphasise that these comments are based only on a reading of the text.
+A full evaluation of the proposals would require a knowledge of the actual situation on the ground in Macedonia which the rapporteurs cannot claim to have.
 The comments are, therefore, necessarily general in nature.
 Finally, the English text which has been examined is difficult to follow in places with the result that misunderstandings of the text due to translation difficulties cannot be excluded.

-STRUCTURE OF THE PROSECUTORS OFFICE
+3. STRUCTURE OF THE PROSECUTORS OFFICE